 - use the Savings Finder online tool to get a personalised list of savings

 - make a free, in-person one hour appointment with a Cost of Living Specialist to get help applying for savings

 - browse the full list of rebates and savings.

 Rent Choice Veterans Program

-Rent Choice Veterans is a program for former members of the Australian Defence Force who were on active service after 1 August 1990.
+Rent Choice Veterans is a program for former members of the Australian Defence Force.
 The program supports veterans and their families who meet income eligibility limits to: